mikeal/ZDAG/SPEC.md

 hints, containers (maps and lists), constants (null, true, false), number values, and pointers to each compression table.

-This is large departure from the approach taken by JSON and CBOR and it is not entirely without cost.
+This is a large departure from the approach taken by JSON and CBOR and it is not entirely without cost.

 The compression table for links is "free" when compared against link representations